Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 ### Docusaurus

-[Docusaurus](https://docusaurus.io) is a library on top of React which permits to write "content" very easily.
-It's light, fast, it has SSR and it is also extensible.
+[Docusaurus](https://docusaurus.io) is a library on top of React that makes writing "content" very easy.
+It's lightweight, fast, has SSR and is also extensible.

-However, the drawbacks are:
+However, the disadvantages are:

-- The dependencies: Too much dependencies.
-The latest [React is not even officially compatible](https://github.com/facebook/docusaurus/issues/7264#issuecomment-1257061642) with docusaurus.
-This prove basically that the product could involve a maintenance hell.
+- Dependencies: Too many dependencies.
+The latest [React is not even officially compatible](https://github.com/facebook/docusaurus/issues/7264#issuecomment-1257061642) with Docusaurus.
+This basically could involve maintenance hell, since I cannot assure that each dependencies (espcially in the npm ecosystem) that any of them will be maintained.
-- React: This is my opinion, but, React is complex for nothing.
-The state management is hell, the component creation is conflicting (Class or function ?
-Man I don't care, just for one standard.).
-React may be "cool" for people who do a lot of web. development, to me it is just overkill.
+- React: That's my opinion, but I think React is complex for nothing.
+State management is hellish, component creation is conflicting (class or function?!), and its performance is unsatisfactory.
+React may be "cool" for people who do a lot of web development, but for me it's just an overkill.
+Alternatively, SvelteKit is already an excellent replacement for React by removing the VDOM and by having a compiler to check errors.

 ### SvelteKit or SveltePress

-[SvelteKit](https://kit.svelte.dev) is a blazingly fast JS framework for web development.
-It shines particularly at SSR, and it "fun" to write code with it.
-SvelteKit is "HTML"-first compared to its competitor [Next.js](https://nextjs.org).
+[SvelteKit](https://kit.svelte.dev) is an extremely fast JS framework for web development.
+It shines particularly at SSR, and is "fun" to write code with.
+SvelteKit is more "HTML"-first than its competitor [Next.js](https://nextjs.org), React, etc.

-[SveltePress](https://sveltepress.site) is a library on top of SvelteKit which simplifies the writing of "content" thanks to its supports for Markdown.
-A similar solution would be [Docusaurus](https://docusaurus.io), which is a library on top of React.
+[SveltePress](https://sveltepress.site) is a library on top of SvelteKit which simplifies the writing of "content" thanks to its supports for Markdown, an equivalent of Docusaurus.

 Thanks to [Vite](https://vitejs.dev), the resulting "bundle" is quite light and fast.

-There isn't any drawbacks to say, and would have been my solution.
-And to be fair, I'm pretty sure this could have lead me to reach the end product a lot more faster.
+There's no downside to saying, and that would have been my solution.
+And to be honest, I'm pretty sure it would have got me to the final product a lot quicker.

-So why I didn't choose this solution?
+Why didn't I choose this solution?

-Because I don't want a framework to dictate how I should write my code.
-This is still overkill for a blog.
+Because I don't want a framework telling me how to write my code.
+It's still too much for a blog.

 ### HTML-only

-Like the [motherfuckingwebsite](https://motherfuckingwebsite.com/), HTML-only would have been a pretty good solution.
-It's obviously SSR, It's readable, and simple.
+As with [motherfuckingwebsite](https://motherfuckingwebsite.com/), HTML alone would have been a good solution.
+It's obviously SSR, it's readable, and it's simple.
 I mean, I can write HTML after all, so why not?

-Simple: Markdown is better.
+It's simple: Markdown is better.

 ### Taking inspiration of my favorite blog structure: The Go dev blog.